romucci/boilerplate-vue-apollo-graphql-mongodb/README.md

 ```

 then you take the result folder and take it to the server-side src folder.

+>>REMEMBER!
+You have to change the GraphQL uri in the Apollo Client and the WebSocket uri accordingly!

 You may also need to set your favicon!